Canada Health Transfer: 2011 Reform (2014–2024)

 On 2 December 2020, a Bloc motion asking the federal government to increase health transfers by the end of 2020 was adopted by 176 votes against 148 with the support of both the Conservative Party and the NDP.

+Starting in 2024-2025, the population by province statistic used for the computation of the CHT is based on the July 1 estimate and no longer the June 1 estimate.